National Museum of Mathematics

 (for students in grades 6–12)

-Join a monthly Zoom session hosted by Chaim Goodman-Strauss, from 1:00 pm to 2:30 pm ET, on one Sunday afternoon each month from September through December 2023.
+Join a monthly Zoom session hosted by Chaim Goodman-Strauss, from 1:00 pm to 2:30 pm ET, on one Sunday afternoon each month.
 Chaim is MoMath’s Outreach Mathematician and one of the four researchers who most recently discovered two mathematical breakthroughs: the Hat and the Spectre.
 Students will learn about probability while also benefiting from enjoying math together in small groups of talented and focused young scholars.

 To be eligible to attend this series, students must meet at least one of the following criteria: